 Phases of the Leadership Journey

 In this fully-funded 12-month Leadership Journey for mid-career women, participants engage in in-person experiential learning residencies*, virtual learning touchpoints, virtual mentoring and coaching sessions, and importantly, a self-directed leadership project – all the while being supported by their coaches, mentors, facilitators, peers, and eminent figures in the global health sector.

 Our aim is to create a network of talented women leaders and provide them with a safe space for independent and collaborative learning to deepen and elevate their leadership impact.
 Alumni will be part of a lifelong network of allies at local, regional, and global levels who continue to support each other and new cohort members (for example, as mentors) and to advocate for women’s leadership.

 Click through the tabs below to learn more about each of the Leadership Journey elements.

 Learning Touchpoints are facilitated, online group conversations using virtual conference platforms like Zoom.
 Cohort members will explore best practices and leadership frameworks through highly interactive learning touchpoints and workshop-style sessions focused on dynamic practice.
 The touchpoints focus on personal & professional development as well as refinement, advancement, and completion of the cohort’s Leadership Projects.
 These sessions allow the cohort to share with and learn from each other.

 WomenLift Health identifies senior-level leaders, both women and men, from different countries, health sectors, and disciplines to serve as mentors to the cohort.
-Mentoring groups comprised of four cohort members and one mentor are formed, fitted for complementary backgrounds and professional trajectory.
+Mentoring groups comprised of several cohort members and one mentor are formed, fitted for complementary backgrounds and professional trajectory.
 Cohort members will be able to rely on their mentor to serve as a technical and career resource during the Journey.